 "So I pointed out last night," the knight replied; "but who is to make the preparations?
 A proclamation was drawn up by the council, warning all to return to their homes on pain of punishment, and promising an inquiry into grievances.
 It is to be scattered broadcast through Kent and Essex, but it is likely to have no effect.
 The men know well enough that they have rendered themselves liable to punishment, and as they were ready to run that risk when they first took up arms, it is not likely that they will be frightened at the threat now when they find none to oppose them, and that their numbers grow from day to day.
-Seeing that time is likely to do little for us, I would rather they have begun to slay and to drink, they will get fiercer and more lawless every day, and as their numbers increase so will their demands."
+Seeing that time is likely to do little for us, I would rather they had marched straight on to London; they would then have arrived here in more sober mood; but now that they have begun to slay and to drink, they will get fiercer and more lawless every day, and as their numbers increase so will their demands."